-Continue upwind by sailing just by genoa and ease off the main sheet, the main halyard is loosened till the mark reef 1 and then you pull the line reef 1 which is marked on the easylock.
+Sail upwind by the genoa and ease off the main sheet, the main halyard is loosened till the mark reef 1 and then you pull the line reef 1 which is marked on the easylock.
 This line will then automatically reef the luff first and then the leach.
 Same procedure applies to reef 2 and the reverse when reefing out.
 After each reef the sail ought to be "packed" with chockcords for less wind resistance.